 AndyT Posted July 9, 2021 Share Posted July 9, 2021 Hi Guys, First of all, I'm not a fossil hunter, so forgive my vagueness.
 I stumbled across this about fifteen years ago whilst exploring an abandoned quarry in the North East of the UK.
 I can't remember exactly where it was, as I was only 15 at the time and had quite a poor sense of direction!
 It's quite interesting as it seems to have scales, and arm and a claw.
 Let me know what you guys think!
-Link to post Share on other sites
+Link to comment Share on other sites More sharing options...

 Fossildude19 Posted July 9, 2021 Share Posted July 9, 2021 I think what you have here is a disarticulated fish body.
 The skull has exploded, and some of the skull elements have been weathered at the bottom, looking like an arm and claws.
 Probably a cleithrum and/or operculum (gill cover).
-Rotated, darkened, and contrasted: 2 1 4 Link to post Share on other sites
+Rotated, darkened, and contrasted: 2 1 4 Tim - VETERAN SHALE SPLITTER VFOTM --- APRIL - 2015 __________________________________________________ "In every walk with nature one receives far more than he seeks."
+John Muir ~ ~ ~ ~ ><))))( *> About Me Link to comment Share on other sites More sharing options...

 Recommended Posts